hapax/hapax.github.io/assets/chandra.md

 gas is at *zero temperature*.
 At finite temperature, there is some chance arriving particles will splash out on a more expensive room!
-Our three rules therefore hold for a *zero temperature Fermi gas*.
+Our three rules describe a *zero temperature Fermi gas*.

 ### 2.1.
 Bohr's model<a id="sec-2-1" name="sec-2-1"></a>